-If there is on thing that Dr. Oz does best is the way that he presents scientifically proven facts and separates them from myths.
 Due to the immense amount of information that we come through today, putting everything in context and validating the claims of each contention is really the best way to ensure that we are only surrounded with the facts that matter.
-In this episode of Dr. Oz, some common anti-aging myths amongst many aging people was finally solved with scientific evidence and logical deductions.
+Dr. Oz presents scientifically proven facts and separates them from myths.
+Some common anti-aging myths amongst many aging people was finally solved with scientific evidence and logical deductions.
 Some people with gray hair believe that if they pull out strands of gray hair from their head or wherever they appear in their body, then more gray hair will grow from there.

 Dr. Oz: How To Prevent Gray Hair Myth